Prasannaverse13/GeminiSwap-AI-Navigator/README.md

 - Advanced AI models for more sophisticated trading strategies
 - Price charts and trend analysis with historical data
 - Mobile application version

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments

-- Rootstock team for their testnet infrastructure
-- Google for the Gemini AI API
-- The DeFi community for inspiration and support